 Ethernet was junk if you went with the cheapest options all around, but you could make it acceptable if you invested some of the savings in improved technology.
 Replacing hubs with switches mostly eliminated the collision problem.
 Buying higher quality cards cut down on the reliability problem.

 But the other reason Ethernet won was because of scale.
-Ethernet made it to 100 megabits faster than Token Ring did.
+It scaled to higher speeds first, so it won the war through brute force.
+Ethernet made it to 100 megabits first.
 Anyone who saw 16 megabit Token Ring in action can tell you it was way more than 60% faster than 10 megabit Ethernet, but 16 megabit Token Ring couldn’t keep up with 100 megabit Ethernet.
 And when 100 megabit Token Ring came out, the next iteration was going to be 128 megabit.
 Gigabit Ethernet came out before 128 megabit Token Ring ever saw the light of day.